 Although these steps help reduce the expansion of the gallery's size and maintain its integrity, they only delay the pruning problem when the gallery is full.
-We explored informed techniques that cluster encodings to select the most informative ones.
-However, most clustering techniques are iterative and time consuming, especially in this high dimensional space.
-A simple k-means run consumes 7ms for each target.
-Alternatively, a simple and effective solution is to randomly sample L_k from the gallery when it is full.
-Randomly sampling on each iteration is still expensive, so we only sample once the gallery is 10% larger than L_k .
-This has the effect of maintaining new appearances of a target while keeping a fading memory of older appearances for longer, since with every sampling step, encodings of an older age stamp are less likely to be propagated forward.
-Table 1 shows the performance of a tracker with a naive last- L_k encodings history.
+Informed techniques that cluster encodings to select the most informative encodings are iterative and time-consuming in this high-dimensional space - k-means consumes 7 ms for each target.
+Alternatively, a simple and effective solution is to randomly sample L_k from the gallery when it is 10% larger than L_k .
+This has the effect of maintaining new appearances of a target while keeping a fading memory of older appearances for longer since, with every sampling step, encodings of an older age stamp are less likely to be propagated forward.